sgoel97/blog/content/blog/full-stack/index.md

 For design inspiration, I would recommend checking out [Figma Community](https://www.figma.com/community/) You can look through the mockups that Figma users have published, and clone them to help you design your project.
 You can also use new generative AI tools like [midjourney](https://www.midjourney.com/) for asset generation if needed.

 Lastly, for hosting, I would recommend using [GitHub Pages](https://pages.GitHub.com/).
+GitHub has a good quickstart [guide on deploying to GitHub pages](https://docs.github.com/en/pages/quickstart).
+You'll need a GitHub account for this step, but it's free, so create an account if you don't already have one.
+In general, I recommend storing all your projects in GitHub repositories.

 #### Project 2: JavaScript Calculator